This is a list of Russian and Slavic courses. For more information, see Asian and Slavic Languages and Literatures.

 SLAV:1131 Introduction to Russian Culture3 s.h.

 Development of cultural history in Russia from middle ages to present; painting, music architecture, literature viewed against their political, historical, and social settings.
 Taught in English.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.

 SLAV:1132 Russia Today3 s.h.

 Contemporary Russia, with focus on prevailing social, political, economic, ethnic, environmental conditions; attention to historical evolution of problems, current factors; what these factors might portend for the future.
 Taught in English.
-GE: International and Global Issues; Values, Society, and Diversity.
+GE: International and Global Issues; Values and Culture.

 SLAV:1450 Diversities of Eastern Europe: Culture, Art, and Politics3 s.h.